asdf1280/indexextract-dotnet/readme.md

 ## Known issues
 You have to install Minecraft, or you will meet **unhandled exceptions!**

 Issue 2.
 In fact, Java is much faster in json processing with Gson.
 (I couldn't find JSON api.
 If you find it, Please contact to bycommandntwk@gmail.com, dhkim0800@naver.com, or Issues page in this project(recommended).
+AND I DON'T KNOW ASYNC PROGRAMMING WITH VB AND I CANNOT CHANGE CODE WITH JSON API.